yamin-shihab/study-notes/grade_7/math.md

 * When representing coordinates, we put x in the left, and y in the right, of a pair of parentheses. ((3, 5), (2, -5), (-2, -6))
 * The point of origin is the center.
 (0, 0)
 * Shapes can be plotted on a plane by putting points on it and connecting them. ((4, 5), (3, 5), (-2, -5))
-* A transformation is change to a shape's points, to change the shape.
+* A transformation is a change to a shape's points to change the shape.
-* A shapes points are usually represented by capital letters.
+* A shape's points are usually represented by capital letters.
 (A, B, C, D)
 * The points of the second shape made after a transformation must be the same letters but suffixed by a ' and are called {letter} + "prime".
 (A', B', C', D')
 * Two transformations make a double prime.
 (A", B", C", D")
 * A translation slides a shape along a straight line without turning. (move 3 up and 8 down = (3, -8))